-- When you take your dog out for a morning or an evening walk, you don’t have to constantly worry about its jumping behavior.
+- When you take your dog out for a morning or evening walk, you constantly don’t have to worry about its jumping behavior.

 - This is the most important one.
 You won’t have to worry about facing a lawsuit because your dog hurt a child or scratched somebody’s suit.

 - Your dog will learn to have better control over its behavior.